MilshynVitalii/dictionary-basic/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-## Project details
+# Project details

+Personal dictionary.
+Allows you to add new words with detailed information: frequency, transcription, definition etc. or change existing one.
+The app uses filters and search field to navigate by words.
+Project is growing!
+'Practice exercises' page will be added soon.

+## The project is build with:

 1. TypeScript
 2. Css modules
-3. Used custome Sass theme
+3. Custome theme with sass preprocessor
 4. Redux Toolkit, RTK Query
 5. React Router v6+
 6. json-server

+### `npm start`

+Runs the app in the development mode